Tunguska (The X-Files): Plot

 In Charlottesville, Virginia, the Smoking Man is admonished by the Well-Manicured Man (John Neville) when the latter learns about Mulder's travels.
 Skinner and the agents are subpoenaed to appear before Senator Sorenson's panel over the missing pouch; when Skinner questions Scully about Mulder's whereabouts, she is not forthcoming.
 Meanwhile, as Mulder and Krycek hike through the forests of Krasnoyarsk, the former theorizes that the fragment may be tied to the Tunguska event, a mysterious cosmic impact that occurred in the area in 1908.
 The two men come across a slave labor camp, but are captured by the taskmasters and thrown into a gulag.

 Skinner and Scully meet with Senator Sorenson, who questions them on the death of the courier and the location of Agent Mulder.
-Mulder talks with a fellow prisoner who tells him that innocent people have been captured and brought here to be subjected to experiments.
+Mulder talks with a fellow prisoner who tells him that innocent people have been captured and brought to the gulag to be subjected to experiments.
 Immediately afterwards guards burst into the room and inject Mulder with a syringe.
 When Mulder awakens he is in a large room bound with chicken wire along with many other prisoners.
 Black material is dumped onto his face, infecting him with the black oil.